TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: https-browserify, stream-browserify.
-A copy of the source code may be downloaded from git://github.com/substack/https-browserify.git (https-browserify), git://github.com/browserify/stream-browserify.git (stream-browserify).
+The following software may be included in this product: https-browserify.
+A copy of the source code may be downloaded from git://github.com/substack/https-browserify.git.
 This software contains the following license and notice below:

 This software is released under the MIT license: